brutopolis/buxu/README.md

   ## Dynamic libraries

-  dynamic libraries functions are built in the main.c file, while unload is a thing, all dynamic libs are auto-closed at exit;
+  dynamic libraries functions are built in the cli.c file, while unload is a thing, all dynamic libs are auto-closed at exit;

   | Function    | Description                              | Function Signature                           |
   |-------------|------------------------------------------|----------------------------------------------|